 The foam blockwork or formwork forms a poor basis for any fixings.
 Light loads are generally carried by the lining or facing materials, such as plasterboard, and heavier loads can be carried by supporting points drilled into the concrete that forms the inner material of the ICF.

-Major openings for doorways, windows, etc., need to be set out in the formwork as it is relatively difficult to make changes later, owing to the fundamentally monolithic nature of the structural elements.
+Major openings, including doorways and windows, need to be set out in the formwork as it is relatively difficult to make changes later, owing to the fundamentally monolithic nature of the structural elements.

 Once openings have been made, they can accommodate window and door frames of any type.
 A typical kind of fixing uses timber blocks set into the ends of the ICF blocks around the opening.

 Electrical conduit and plumbing is generally run in chasing in the depth of the foam formwork.

 Finishes are dependent on the materials used to face the ICF units.
 Typically, the main finish is a render or render-equivalent covering or paint.
 Any additional cladding can be added to the ICF walls subject to making appropriate supports for it, although many sheet finishes, such as plasterboard, can be glued directly to the surface of the formwork.

 External renders require a base or skim coat embedded with fibreglass mesh, followed by a second coat and then a texture coating, finally finished with an ‘armour coat’.